 These skills remain with the Lemming for the duration of its life.
 Two skills are deemed semi-permanent:

-- (3) Exploder, which causes the Lemming to explode after a short delay causing some collateral damage to any surrounding permeable material4.
-The Lemming is then dead, and is removed from play. - (4) Blocker, where the Lemming halts and causes all Lemmings which walk into it to turn around5.
+• (3) Exploder, which causes the Lemming to explode after a short delay causing some collateral damage to any surrounding permeable material5.
+The Lemming is then dead, and is removed from play.